Frojd/Wagtail-Pipit/README.md

     ```

-- Retrive machine ip: `docker-machine ip default`
+5. Retrive machine ip: `docker-machine ip default`
-- Include this on your hosts-file
+6. Include this on your hosts-file

     ```
     <your-machine-ip>   myproject.dev
     ```

-- Retrive the latest data dump from: `./docker/stage_to_local.sh`
+7. Retrive the latest data dump from: `./docker/stage_to_local.sh`
     - (this requires that have setup access to the stage/prod server with your ssh-key)
-- Visit your site on: `http://myproject.dev:8000`
+8. Visit your site on: `http://myproject.dev:8000`
-- Done!

 ### Non docker